mohamuhsin/sleep-debt-calculator/README.md

 You can create a function that returns any given night’s number of hours of rest.
 Instead of writing seven different functions (one for each day of the week), let’s write one function with a parameter for the day.

 Create a function named getSleepHours with a single parameter named day.

+#2 The function should accept a day as an argument and return the number of hours you slept that night.

+For instance, if you got 8 hours of sleep on Monday night, calling getSleepHours('monday') should return 8.

+Use an if/else or switch statement to implement this.